-Under normal circumstances this would be a bit challenging in itself: taxi fares for a round trip to my bank alone would cost more than the cheque is worth, and in the digital age there’s no reason they couldn’t have told me about the payment via the SecureMail facility in my online banking, and just credited the amount to my account.
+Under normal circumstances this would be a bit challenging in itself: Taxi fares for a round trip to my bank alone would cost more than the cheque is worth.
+And in the digital age, there’s no reason they couldn’t have told me about the payment via the SecureMail facility in my online banking.
+Then just credited the amount to my account.

-This perfectly illustrates why ensuring people with disability have effective access to digital content: if the letter was provided via an accessible secure portal and the amount added to my account, there would be no issue.
-The irony is that ANZ have very accessible banking products, even winning an Award for their digital access, so if they’d just used the channels available to them it would have been quite effective for me.
-The bigger issue though is that people with disability that have respiratory conditions may have also received a similar cheque, and it’s beyond comprehension that vulnerable people should be asked to visit a bank at this time.
+This perfectly illustrates why ensuring people with disability have effective access to digital content: If the letter was provided via an accessible secure portal and the amount added to my account, there would be no issue.
+The irony is that ANZ have very accessible banking products, even winning an Award for their digital access.
+So if they’d just used the channels available to them, it would have been quite effective for me.
+The bigger issue though is that people with disability that have respiratory conditions may have also received a similar cheque.
+It’s beyond comprehension that vulnerable people should be asked to visit a bank at this time.

 I’m not planning to cash my $16.74 now due to the Coronavirus crisis recommendations by the government.
 However, if I were in a difficult